sib-swiss/RNAseq-introduction-training/docs/days/server_login.md

 During our various analysis, we will call onto numerous software.

-Fortunately, in most case we do not have to install each of these ourselves onto the cluster : these have already been packaged and prepared to be made available to you or your code.
+Fortunately, in most case we do not have to install each of these ourselves onto the cluster : they have already been packaged and prepared to be made available to you or your code.

 However, by default these are not loaded and you have to explicitely load the module containing the software you want in your script (or in the interactive shell session).